How to Build a Retail Mobile Marketing Strategy

-- Do they attend local meetups or eat at a particular restaurant?
+- Do they attend local meetups or eat at particular restaurants?

-It's often best not to think in terms of one channel only.
+Remember, it’s best not to have a one-channel mind about marketing.
 Most great retail marketing strategies employ multiple marketing channels to reach their customers.
 Think through which combination of channels will be most effective and pick primary and supporting channels.

 Now it's time to brainstorm campaigns.
 Think about your target market.
 What are their psychological or emotional needs?